Create a

 Ineffective performance management processes continue to abound

 LinkedIn found, for example, that 77% of HR leaders feel that performance evaluations do not accurately reflect employee performance.
 SHRM found that only 26% of companies felt that their PM systems were adequate.
 Gallup reports that only 2% of CHROs from Fortune 500 companies think their performance management system “works.”
-Yet another study found that only 6% of companies feel that their process is effective, and 40% of managers complain they don’t have enough data to understand what engages and motivates their employees.
-Perhaps the most harmful finding comes from academic research demonstrating that review and feedback approaches caused individual performance to get worse 33% of the time.
+Yet another study found that only 6% of companies feel their processes are effective, and 40% of managers say they don’t have enough data to understand what engages and motivates their employees.
+Perhaps the most harmful finding comes from academic research demonstrating that review and feedback approaches led to worse individual performance 33% of the time.
 Organizations are not addressing widely reported concerns voiced by leaders and employees.

 Employee feedback is equally dismal